A Fine Japanese Hand-Painted, Enameled and Gilded Porcelain

 Carl Teichert ~ Meissen Porcelain

-~ A Set of Six Reticulated & Gilded ~
+~ A Set of SEVEN Reticulated & Gilded ~

 These wonderful elegant plates are of round scalloped shape with reticulated Rococo-stylerim, pierced and elaborately outlined in gilt.
 Hand painted Dresden wildflower bouquets with several different types of wild flowers in color enamels decorate the center of each plate.
 Fine antique condition - no chips, cracks, hairlines, repairs or restorations.